zylem-game-lib/zylem/README.md

 - `docs`: Documentation only changes
 - `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `refactor`: A code change that neither fixes a bug nor adds a feature
-- `cleanup`: Removal of dead code or code changes involving renaming
+- `cleanup`: Removal of dead code, unused functionality, or code changes involving renaming
 - `perf`: A code change that improves performance
 - `test`: Adding missing or correcting existing tests
 - `build`: Changes that affect the build system or external dependencies (example scopes: vite, npm, typescript, etc)